c1ndygao/cindygao.com/weloveyoubut.md

 or maybe because she doesn't want to say anything.
 or maybe she feels she has nothing to say.

-#### always in chorus ####
-ma is sewing and putting the finishing touches
-on a dress i was wearing for that year's musical.
-was it "hello, dolly!"?
-who can remember something from half a lifetime ago.
-she calls me over to try it on.
-"why you do the musicals?"
-"because they are fun and my friends are all in it."
-"but you not good at it. always in chorus."

 #### are you? ####
 hey daughter,
 i just wanted to call and explain.